 A short walk further west, around the rocky Punta di Genebre you will find this beach.
 It is slightly less picturesque, but larger.

-A celebration of the sea.
+A celebration of the sea held each May.
 In addition to fish and seafood produce, there are many activities for children as well as scientific stands, competitions, exhibitions and workshops.

 Calvi Jazz Festival